citp/privacy-policy-historical/b/br/bro/broadridge.com.md

-> *The following text is extracted and transformed from the broadridge.com privacy policy that was archived on 2014-11-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141129012203id_/http%3A//www.broadridge.com/privacy/english) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the broadridge.com privacy policy that was archived on 2015-06-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150629133417id_/http%3A//www.broadridge.com/privacy/english) for the most accurate reproduction.*

+# Privacy Statement | Broadridge

-# Broadridge | Privacy Statement - English
+## Privacy Statement - English

 ### US - EU Safe Harbor Privacy Statement